0xgh057r3c0n/WebSHELL/README.md

 - **g4ur4v007**

 ## License

-This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0). - see the [LICENSE](LICENSE) file for details.
 ```